iguess-app/iGuess-API-Holi/README.md

 ## Steps to Add a new Championship
 * Add static files at Google Storage (If it does not exist)
 * Add the new League Collection to Mongo holiDB (If it does not exist)
+* If the League Collection already exist, check if the field haveActiveLine is true
 * Add the new Teams Collection to Mongo holiDB (If it does not exist)
 * Add the new championship Collection to Mongo holiDB
 * Add the new api_footballs Collection to Mongo holiDB (If it does not exist)